-The Commissioners adjudicate contested cases independently from the enforcement and rulemaking functions vested in OSHA.
-Disputed enforcement proceedings are tried initially before the Review Commission's Judges.
+Disputed enforcement proceedings are tried initially before the Review Commission's ALJs.
 The Commission members may then review an ALJ's decision.

-Each Commission member has the discretionary authority to direct for review by the full Commission any case decided by any Judge.
-Absent such a direction for review, the decisions of the ALJs become a final order of the Review Commission by operation of law.
-Once a case is directed for review, the Commission members have the authority to review all aspects of a case, including the Judge's findings of fact, conclusions of law, penalty assessments, and abatement orders.
+Each Commission member has the discretionary authority to direct for review by the full Commission any case decided by any ALJ.
+Absent such a direction for review, the ALJ's decision becomes a final order of the Review Commission by operation of law.
+Once a case is directed for review, the Commission members have the authority to review all aspects of a case, including the ALJ's findings of fact, conclusions of law, penalty assessments, and abatement orders.

-Each Commissioner has a counsel who is responsible for providing assistance and advice on all pending matters, including whether cases are appropriate for Commission review, and the proper disposition of motions and cases.
-The counsel also aids the Commissioner in researching, drafting, and editing opinions after the Commission decides a case.
+Each Commissioner has a counsel who is responsible for assisting and providing advice on all pending matters, determining whether cases are appropriate for Commission review, and the proper disposition of motions and cases.
+The counsel also aids the Commissioner in researching, drafting, and editing opinions after the Commission votes on how to decide a case.